Bitten by the Travel Bug

 Over the years Keith and I have taken several vacations.
 Together we’ve traveled to West Virginia, Maryland, Wyoming, and Colorado to ski.
-We’ve vacationed in the Dominican Republic, Jamaica, Las Vegas… and we’ve taken many trips in Indiana, Ohio, and Kentucky.
+We’ve vacationed in the Dominican Republic, Jamaica, and Las Vegas… and we’ve taken many trips in Indiana, Ohio, and Kentucky.

-Early on we found that a one week trip just wasn’t enough for us.
+Early on we found that a one-week trip just wasn’t enough for us.
 It’s not that we want to be greedy, we just want to make sure we see and do enough at each location.
 There are so many places we want to visit that we don’t plan to repeat locations.
-We began planning 10 day trips.
+We began planning 10-day trips.
 This is a great number because it doesn’t cost much more to extend the trip.
 We highly recommend stretching out your trips for as long as possible!
 The biggest benefit is you have plenty of time for activities, lounge days, and a down day if the weather is bad.

 Are you getting the idea? … we’d been bitten by the travel bug and craved the experience of exploring new places!

 “The world is a book, and those who do not travel read only one page.” –Saint Augustine